OCD AND ANXIETY

 Overall, our outcome data consistently have shown that our residential and partial hospitalization treatment centers offer effective treatment, and newer studies under way are demonstrating similar consistency in outcomes for our partial hospital level of outpatient care.
 In selected programs where we have reached out one year after they leave the program, past patients report that they’ve been able to maintain the gains they made during treatment.
 With the implementation of our Cerner electronic health record, we are gaining additional understanding of our clinical effectiveness across service lines, levels of care and throughout our system, including our regional network of outpatient centers.
 With this knowledge, we are gaining insights that contribute to real-time adjustments in care and help us confirm the impact of evidence-based care upon outcomes.

-Patients in our eating disorder inpatient units are routinely assessed to monitor treatment progress and program outcomes through the Eating Disorder Examination-Questionnaire.
-This measure helps us to create individualized treatment plans addressing each person’s unique concerns, assess each patient’s progress in treatment, and evaluate the overall effectiveness of our programs.
-Rogers obtained these self-reported outcomes from 84 adult patients in our inpatient unit in 2018.
+Patients in our eating disorder inpatient care are routinely assessed to monitor treatment progress and care outcomes through the Eating Disorder Examination-Questionnaire.
+This measure helps us to create individualized treatment plans addressing each person’s unique concerns, assess each patient’s progress in treatment, and evaluate the overall effectiveness of our care.
+Rogers obtained these self-reported outcomes from 84 adult patients in our inpatient care in 2018.

 Eating Disorder Examination-Questionnaire (EDE-Q) – Assesses the overall severity of eating disorder symptoms across four unique eating disorder features: restraint, eating concern, shape concern, and weight concern.
 The scores from each category are combined for an overall score which indicates the severity of the eating disorder.
 Higher scores indicate greater severity.
 Scores range from 0 to 6, higher scores indicate greater severity.